-The permit shall be issued only upon written application to the President - CEO.
-The President - CEO may verify the truthfulness and completeness of the information provided in the application, and may take adequate precautions to protect the public health and safety and assure the efficient and orderly use of Airport property for its primary purpose: the facilitation of air travel.
+The permit shall be issued only upon written application to the Authority.
+The Authority may independently verify the truthfulness and completeness of the information provided in the application and may take adequate precautions to protect the public health and safety and assure the efficient and orderly use of Airport property for its primary purpose: the facilitation of air travel, including compliance with Section 6.07.